10 Best Inventory Management Books

 Author: David J. Piasecki

-How to interact with stock providers, the processes involved and various techniques which you can apply for maximum output.
+With this book, you understand how to interact with stock providers, the processes involved and various techniques which you can apply to maximize the output.

 There are various topics covered in this book which is rare to find in other inventory books like root cause analysis and user interface design.